 Continuous Ink Supply System – A CISS is a setup for your printer.
 It is a set of external ink tanks feeding into your printhead which is often cheaper to use than your standard cartridges.
 CIS systems are often used for printing dye sublimation transfers.

 Craft Cutting Machines – Machines defined as ‘craft cutting’ are those which often serve multiple purposes.
-They not only cut vinyl, but they will also etch metal, and draw designs.
+They not only cut vinyl but also etch metal and draw designs.
 Dedicated cutting machines primarily cut vinyl.
-There are a number of quality craft cutting machines which we’ve given a summary of here.
+We have an article of the best cheap cutting machines here.

 Draw Press – This is another style of heat press.
 With this, the lower platen pulls out towards you.
 This is always in combination with clamshell or swing-away style.

 Dye Sublimation – A method of transferring images, designs and text onto all types of specially coated substrates.
 Sublimation transfers are made using a printer with sublimation ink.
 The transfer can only be transferred onto a polyester fabric or poly coated surface.

 Flocked Vinyl – Also known as ‘vinyl flock‘.
 This is a vinyl which is slightly fluffy or furry on top.
 It feels a bit like suede or felt.
 It will add dimension and texture to your t-shirts.